lost-egg/lost-egg.github.io/combat.md

 If you complete the gambit, you grab the target.
 You have control of the grapple for this round.

 Make a (Strength + [Brawl or Martial Arts]) opposed roll against the target.
-You have X **control rounds**, where X is the extra successes if you win or 0 if you lose.
+You have X **control rounds**, where X is the threshold successes if you win or 0 if you lose.
 At the start of each of your turns, you lose 1 control round.
 If you have 0 control rounds at the start of the target's turn, they escape the grapple.
 If you are Crashed during the grapple, the target escapes the grapple immediately.

 Maintaining the grapple is a Simple action with the Movement keyword.
 You can choose to release the target at any time as a Reflexive action, including during someone else's turn or just before the start of your turn, in which case at the start of your turn you can act normally.